bokeh/bokeh/sphinx/source/docs/user_guide/interfaces.rst

 is similar in specificity to Matplotlib_ or Matlab_ style plotting interfaces.
 It is centered around having users relate the visual glyphs they would like to have displayed to their data, and otherwise taking care of putting together plots with sensible default axes, grids, and tools.
-All the work to assemble the appropriate Bokeh Models to form a scenegraph that BokehJS can render is handled automatically.
+All the hard work to assemble the appropriate Bokeh Models to form a scenegraph that BokehJS can render is handled automatically.